Who runs the world? Sorry Beyoncé, but we don't think it's girls quite yet.

 Don't just take our word for it: the Women Business Enterprise National Council (WBENC) has just certified Spinster Sisters Co. as women-owned and women-run.
 To be certified women-owned, a business must be 51% owned, controlled, operated, and managed by women; a standard that we meet and exceed!

-We know, guys: you're asking why it matters.
+Why does it matter if a business is woman-owned?
 If you look back to 1972, only 4.6% percent of businesses were women-owned, according to the WBENC.
 Today, that number is 40% and expected to grow .
 It's a promising figure, and reason to celebrate!
 Unfortunately, these women-owned businesses account for no more than 4.3% of revenues in the economy as a whole .

 Here's where it gets interesting: the 1.7% of women-owned businesses that exceed $1 million in yearly revenue become economic powerhouses.
 We outperform all businesses in our share of overall employment and growth , making women-owned business one of the most promising sectors in creating a stronger and healthier economy.
 That gives us an idea for your next song, Beyoncé...